Luit/dogebot/README.md

 A Slack bot that'll place a `:doge:` reaction (you'll have to add it as a custom emoticon to your Slack) on posts containing at least one of the following words: wow, amaze, excite.
+This madness is caused by [@Zirv](https://twitter.com/Zirv), who came up with the idea for the bot.

 ![dogebot at work](dogebot.png)